The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Uber has a 99.9% cache hit rate thanks to CacheFront, which eases the load on the storage engine while handling over 40 million requests per second.
 This achievement has simplified infrastructure management and improved performance, freeing developers to concentrate on innovation rather than upkeep.

-CacheFront will continue to be a vital component of Uber’s infrastructure as it develops, allowing the business to provide flawless experiences to millions of users across the globe.
+CacheFront will continue to be a vital component of Uber’s infrastructure as it develops, allowing the business to provide flawless experiences to millions of users worldwide.

 Data Security in System Design Uber